ozthegreat/frugally-website/docs/getting-started/adding-an-account.md

 ![Accounts Screen Populated](/img/accounts-screen-populated.png)
-_Accounts Screen With Account Added_
+_Accounts Screen with an Account Added_

 Congratulations, you added your first Account.
 Now on to the next step [Adding a Resource](adding-a-resource.md).